pkrisz99/Renegade/README.md

 As one might expect, Renegade can also be interacted with using the terminal.
 Most UCI commands are supported including limiting search to a specific depth, time limit or node count.
 Hash size can be configured, and it automatically loads any `book.bin` opening book it finds in the same folder, but only uses it when `OwnBook` is set to `true`.

-If the engine doesn't receive the `uci` command, it defaults to pretty print outputs:
+If the engine doesn't receive the `uci` command, it defaults to pretty print outputs (if the compiler supports it):
 ```
 Renegade chess engine 0.11.0 [May 29 2023 12:31:30]
 go depth 7